jabbott7335/ce-pe-bootcamp/docs/k8s/debugging.md

 ---
-Title: Kubernetes Lab 5 - Debugging
+Title: Lab K8s 4 - Debugging
 hide:
     - toc
 ---

-# Kubernetes Lab 5 - Debugging
+# Lab K8s 4 - Debugging

-## Problem
+## The Problem

 The Hyper Drive isn't working and we need to find out why.
 Let's debug the `hyper-drive` deployment so that we can reach light speed again.